effector/effector/docs/api/effector/scopeBind.md

 scopeBind<T>(event: Event<T>): (payload: T) => void
 ```

-A helper to call events within a scope (see [_fork_](fork)).
+A method to bind event or effect to a [scope](./Scope.md) to be called lated.
 Effector supports imperative event calling inside watchers but sometimes you should bind events to the scope explicitly, e.g. when calling events within a setTimeout/setInterval callbacks.

 ### Arguments